Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 This is where I'm at right now, making sure my crops are protected from all the nasties.

-\*We have taped each bed with copper tape to control slugs, snails, caterpillars, it's working marvelously.
+* We have taped each bed with copper repellent tape to control slugs, snails, caterpillars, hope this will keep them away.
+* Also, I've noticed holes in the leaves,

 ![](/assets/img_6666.jpg)